seregazhuk/seregazhuk.github.io_old/_posts/2016-05-27-laravel-facades.md

 {% endhighlight %}

 To use facades we need to be able to resolve this class out of the IoC container, so let's create a binding.
 The best place to put this a binding is a custom service provider.
-For example we create `PaymentServiceProvider` and add this binding in a `register` method.
+For example, we create `PaymentServiceProvider` and add this binding in a `register` method.

 {% highlight php %}